thomassandsor/connector.gallery/_pages/Installation.md

 # Usage
 You can now use the connector in Power Automate.
 Open up a new Power Automate, and select your custom connector.

-PS if you see a 💎 in the connector.gallery the API will require a key / username for usage.
+<b>PS!</b> if you see a 💎 in the connector.gallery the API will require a key / username for usage.
 In the case of What3Words a site like this can be found here.

 <a target="_blank" href="https://what3words.com/select-plan?referrer=/public-api&currency=USD">What3Words API signup</a>